 Fantasy Premier League is seemingly more popular than ever, with over 5.8 million players playing FPL this season on the official site.
 There’s an ever-increasing number of articles and podcasts dedicated to fantasy football and constant discussion on Twitter and on other social media as a result.
+This article talks about FPL gameweek 13.

 In some ways, this makes it more difficult than ever to make decisions regarding what to do with your fantasy team.
 Sifting through the almost endless amounts of information available to you has become a valuable skill.
 How do you know which people know what they’re talking about?
 Below is a summary of the main debates and conversations around the Fantasy Premier League game ahead of FPL Gameweek 13, rather than a vain attempt to provide a hot take as to who is “essential” or a “must-have”.